-- Therefore, I recommend (not really, this is just the standard advice I hear) that you buy something like this Really Right Stuff tripod.
-Or perhaps a Gitzo.
+- Therefore, I recommend (not really, this is just the standard advice I hear) that you buy something like a tripod from Really Right Stuff or perhaps a Gitzo.
 The total cost of such tripods will be between $1000 and $2000.

 If you have that kind of money to throw at this project, I do not quarrel with this logic.
 I have never heard of anyone that was unhappy with one of these tripod setups.

 I will confess that spending this kind of money on a tripod is just not for me.
 I feel like I can get what I want for a fraction of this cost.
 But since it appears to be conventional wisdom, I want to at least make you aware of this philosophy.

 For me, there is really no one right answer when it comes to tripods.
 For example, the tripod I want when I am walking around a city taking photos is markedly different than the one I want if I am traveling via car and photographing landscapes.
 In the former case the size and weight are paramount considerations, while in the latter they matter little.

 So, unless you do a single type of photography, you may find yourself wanting a different tripod for different situations.
 This approach is contrary to “buy one really expensive tripod” approach above, and frankly the one that I subscribe to.